aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 ### Introduction to validation

-Inputs of an application should be validated first.
-This input can be sent by user or another application.
-In a web application, validation is usually implemented twice: in client and in the server.
+The inputs of an application should be validated first.
+The input can be sent by a user or another application.
+In a web application, validation is usually implemented twice: on the client and server sides.
 Client-side validation is implemented mostly for user experience.
 It's better to check a form first in the client and show invalid fields to the user.
-But, server-side validation is more critical and unavoidable.
+However, server-side validation is unavoidable and more critical.

-Server side validation is generally implemented in [application services](/Pages/Documents/Application-Services) or controllers (in general, all services get data from presentation layer).
-An application service method should first check (validate) input and then use it.
+Server-side validation is generally implemented in [application services](/Pages/Documents/Application-Services) or controllers (in general, all services get data from the presentation layer).
+An application service method should first check (validate) the input and then use it.
-ASP.NET Boilerplate provides a good infrastructure to automatically validate all inputs of an application for;
+ASP.NET Boilerplate provides the infrastructure to automatically validate all inputs of an application for:

 -   All [application service](Application-Services.md) methods
 -   All [ASP.NET Core](AspNet-Core.md) MVC controller actions
 -   All ASP.NET [MVC](MVC-Controllers.md) and [Web
     API](Web-API-Controllers.md) controller actions.

-See Disabling Validation section to disable validation if needed.
+See the Disabling Validation section to disable validation if needed.

 ### Using data annotations

 ASP.NET Boilerplate supports data annotation attributes.
-Assume that we're developing a Task application service that is used to create a task and gets an input as shown below:
+Assume that we're developing a Task application service that is used to create a task by getting an input as shown below:

     public class CreateTaskInput
     {